 Last year, we celebrated 50 years since humans first walked on the moon.
 That was a long time ago.
 Yet, we’re still exploring space today.
-We’ve sent lots of spacecraft to look at the rest of our solar system.
-These missions are unmanned.
+What’s in the rest of our solar system?
+We’ve sent lots of spacecraft to find out.
+These missions are all unmanned.

 One of the latest missions went back to the moon, but to a different part of it.
-The moon goes around Earth once a month, and the same side always faces Earth.
-All the men who have visited the moon landed on the near side, the side we can see from Earth.
-So have all the unmanned spacecraft that safely landed on the moon.
+The moon goes around Earth once a month.
+And the same side always faces Earth.
+That near side is the part we have always visited with men or unmanned spacecraft.

-In 2019, however, China landed a spacecraft on the far side of the moon.
+In 2019, China landed a spacecraft on the far side of the moon.
 It landed in a huge crater.
-Billions of years ago, a large object hit this area, carving out the crater.
-The impact was so big, it kicked up rocks from the moon’s mantle.
-That’s the layer of rock that lies below the crust.
-The spacecraft will study these rocks and see what the moon’s mantle is made of.
+Billions of years ago, a large object hit this area.
+It carved out the crater and kicked up rocks from the moon’s mantle.
+The spacecraft will study these rocks.

-All landings—manned or unmanned—have taken place on the near side of the moon.
+All landings—manned or unmanned—happened on the near side of the moon.
 An unmanned Chinese spacecraft recently landed on the far side.

 manned Apollo missions

 The moon is large, but it’s not a planet.
 Planets are large, round, and orbit, or go around, the sun.
 Our moon doesn’t orbit the sun.
-Instead, it orbits Earth.
-Earth is a planet, because it goes around the sun.
-There are other planets.
-One of the nearest to Earth is Mars.
+It goes around Earth.
+One of the nearest planets to Earth is Mars.
 People may travel there someday.

-This artist’s rendering shows the InSight spacecraft investigating Mars’ interior.
+This artist’s rendering shows a spacecraft testing for Marsquakes.

-Beyond the path of Mars are lots of small, rocky objects that go around the sun.
+Beyond Mars are lots of small, rocky objects that go around the sun.
 These are asteroids.
 Asteroids are small and irregular.
 They are important to study because long ago objects similar to them came together to build rocky planets like Earth and Mars.
-Asteroids may also have valuable minerals that we could mine.
+Asteroids may have valuable minerals we could mine someday.

 Some asteroids come close to Earth.
-A Japanese spacecraft is exploring one such asteroid named Ryugu.
-Pictures from the spacecraft indicate Ryugu is not perfectly round.
-Instead, it’s shaped like a cube, and it has lots of boulders.
-Last year, the spacecraft shot a bullet at the asteroid.
-The blast kicked up material, some of which the spacecraft caught.
-The spacecraft will bring that material home so scientists can study it.
+A Japanese spacecraft is exploring one named Ryugu.
+It is shaped like a cube with lots of boulders.
+Last year, the spacecraft shot a large "bullet" at the asteroid.
+The blast kicked up material, some of which the spacecraft caught and will bring home for study.

-Another spacecraft launched from the United States (U.S.).
-It’s exploring an asteroid named Bennu.
-Bennu is even smaller than Ryugu: less than a third of a mile across.
+A United States (U.S.) spacecraft is exploring an asteroid named Bennu.
 The spacecraft will sample the asteroid and later bring that sample back to Earth.

 This image shows the Bennu asteroid next to the Eiffel Tower, for scale.